Linghu Defen

-Linghu Defen (令狐德棻 (Línghú Défēn)) (583–666), formally Duke Xian of Pengyang (彭陽憲公), was a Chinese historian and politician.
-He was an official of the Chinese Sui and Tang dynasties.
-During the Tang era, he was a major proponent for the compilation of the histories of the Sui and its predecessor the Northern Zhou.
-He was eventually put in charge of compiling Northern Zhou's official history, Book of Zhou, which was completed in 636.
+Linghu Defen (令狐德棻 (Línghú Défēn)) (583–666), posthumous name Duke Xian of Pengyang (彭陽憲公), was a Chinese historian and politician of the Sui and Tang dynasties.
+During the Tang era, he was a major proponent for the compilation of the histories of the Sui and its predecessor, the Northern Zhou.
+He was eventually put in charge of compiling the Northern Zhou's official history, the Book of Zhou, which was completed in 636.

 Background

 Linghu Defen was born in 583, during the reign of Emperor Wen of Sui.
 His ancestors had been from an aristocratic clan of Dunhuang, the Linghu clan of Dunhuang, but had later relocated to Yi Province (宜州, roughly modern Tongchuan, Shaanxi).
 His father Linghu Xi (令狐熙) served as an official during Emperor Wen's reign but died in anger after being imprisoned due to false accusations of corruption.
 Late in the reign of Emperor Wen's son Emperor Yang, Linghu Defen was made the magistrate of Yaocheng County (藥城, in modern Bozhou, Anhui), but as by that time the Sui realm had been thrown into a state of confusion due to agrarian rebellions, Linghu never took office.
 In 617, after the general Li Yuan the Duke of Tang rose in rebellion against Emperor Yang's rule, Li Yuan's cousin Li Shentong (李神通) rose as well and made Linghu a member of his staff.
 In late 617, after Li Yuan captured the capital Chang'an and declared Emperor Yang's grandson Yang You the Prince of Dai emperor (as Emperor Gong), retaining power as regent, he invited Linghu to serve as a secretary on his staff.